Trail runner, cheerleader, mummy, equestrian, Spartan

-I very nearly missed it because I nearly got forklifted onto the back of a truck whilst sat on a portaloo (more on that story later 🤪).
+I very nearly missed it, because I nearly got forklifted onto the back of a truck while sat on a portable loo (more on that story later 🤪).
 The second we got back, I emailed my club about joining and here we are.

-So far my longest race distance is a half.
-I was training for Brighton Marathon but unfortunately, that’s been cancelled for now and I’ve chosen to postpone to 2021.
+So far my longest race distance is a half-marathon.
+I was training for Brighton Marathon 2020, but unfortunately that was cancelled and I’ve chosen to postpone to 2021.

 I love running because I love the way it makes you feel.
 I think there are a lot of people who would agree that their daily stint of exercise is one of the main things keeping them happy right about now.

-Before I ran, I spent a lot of time editing my photos to make myself into at least a 4/10 prior to posting, but since running I’m proudest of the no make up, red faced, sweaty photos where I look half dead, and have sworn at least 5 times climbing up a hill.
+Before I ran, I spent a lot of time editing my photos to make myself into at least a 4/10 prior to posting, but since running I’m proudest of the no makeup, red-faced, sweaty photos where I look half dead, and have sworn at least five times climbing up a hill.
 After years of feeling self conscious of my appearance, I love running photos because instead of giving a toss what I look like it’s a celebration of what my body can achieve.

-In terms of races, I haven’t had the pleasure of taking part in any yet, covid put a hole in 2020 plans but from what I’ve seen Giants Head has a firm place on my list!
+In terms of White Star Running races, I haven’t had the pleasure of taking part in any yet – Covid put a hole in 2020 plans – but from what I’ve seen Giants Head has a firm place on my list!